Bernd Schneider (racing driver): DTM championships

 In 1992, Schneider moved to the DTM (German Touring Car Championship), driving for AMG-Mercedes.
 Finishing third his first season, he has since been a regular Mercedes driver.
 In 1995, he won his first DTM championship, piloting an AMG C-Class.

 In the years of the DTM's absence, Schneider raced the works Mercedes CLK GTR cars in the FIA GT Championship, winning the title in 1997 after winning six races.
 In 1998, now with the CLK-LM variant, although winning five races with teammate Mark Webber, he lost the title to teammates Klaus Ludwig and Ricardo Zonta.
 He was also a Mercedes works driver in the 24 Hours of Le Mans in 1998 and 1999.

 The DTM returned in 2000 with silhouette bodies and V8 engines, and Schneider took the championship crown three of the first four years (2000, 2001, and 2003) in an AMG CLK-Class; he was runner up in 2002.
 Still driving for AMG, Schneider has won a record four championships; in 2005, he was teammates with (among others) former F1 champion Mika Häkkinen, and in 2006 won his fifth championship title.

-It was announced on 21 October 2008 that Schneider will retire from racing at the conclusion of the 2008 season.
+It was announced on 21 October 2008 that Schneider would retire from racing at the conclusion of the 2008 season.